wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 <small>*Participating artists subject to change.*</small>

 *NB* some artists will take breaks on an ad hoc basis, some works have a short duration, some have limited capacity on a first-come first-served basis, and some occur at the same time — so you will not be able to see everything.
+The Afternoon is followed by an Evening full of short shows to 10pm.

 #### Afternoon Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).